section-engineering-education/engineering-education/recovering-wifi-passwords-from-operating-systems/Index.md

 [Click here](https://en.wikipedia.org/wiki/MacOS) to know more about **MacOS**

 ### Linux
-In Linux OS, WiFi passwords of saved networks can be acquired by running this command in the command line `$ sudo grep psk= /etc/NetworkManager/system-connections/*` this will show you the list of the WiFi networks and their passwords.
+In Linux OS, WiFi passwords of saved networks can be acquired by running this command in the command line `sudo grep psk= /etc/NetworkManager/system-connections/*` this will show you the list of the WiFi networks and their passwords.

 [Click here](https://www.linux.com/what-is-linux/) to for more information about **Linux**